infiniflow/ragflow-docs/website/blog/2024-12-24-the-rise-and-evolution-of-rag-in-2024-a-year-in-review/index.md

 RAGFlow can be considered one of the key drivers behind these two events.

 ### The Rise of GraphRAG

 Microsoft's mid-year open-sourcing of GraphRAG was a groundbreaking event.
 As a library rather than an end-to-end solution, GraphRAG's rapid rise in popularity underscores its ability to tackle key issues with Retrieval-Augmented Generation (RAG), particularly the semantic gap.
 This issue has long been a challenge for search system developers, as queries and answers often fail to align perfectly.
 When search systems evolved into RAG models, this problem was amplified: while traditional search queries are defined by a few keywords, RAG queries are user questions.
 The shift from keywords to questions makes user intent even harder to discern, thereby exacerbating this semantic gap.
 GraphRAG is one design aimed at bridging this gap.

-### The Emergence of Latency Interaction Models Like Col-xxx vs. Multimodal RAG built on VLM and late Interaction Models
+### The Emergence of Latency Interaction Models Like Col-xxx

+### Multimodal RAG built on VLM and late Interaction Models

-Both of these major events involve upgrades to reranking models and require native tensor support at the database level.
-For the first event, adopting a delayed interaction model effectively provides capabilities similar to reranking models at the database level.
+Both of these major events involve upgrades to ranking models and require native tensor support at the database level.
+For the first event, adopting a late interaction model effectively provides capabilities similar to reranking models at the database level.
 For the second event, this approach unlocks greater commercial value for more complex documents (such as magazines and pie charts) within enterprises.
 Based on this observation, we fully implemented these capabilities in [Infinity](https://github.com/infiniflow/infinity), our database designed specifically for RAG open-sourced earlier this year.
 Although these features have not yet been applied to RAGFlow, their impact is already beginning to spread from the forefront to the wider industry.

 The following is a summary of the technological developments in RAG throughout 2024 from both industrial and academic perspectives.
 RAG has been a hot topic in this year's research.
 Since the beginning of the year, the frequency of preprints on the topic of RAG has reached over ten papers per week, with some weeks seeing as many as several dozen.
 These papers primarily focus on experiments related to the applications, tuning, and evaluation of RAG, leading to various conclusions.
 This article is not intended as a comprehensive academic survey of RAG; there are already many such works [Reference 27] [Reference 28], including the recent summary of RAG 72 by Ant Group [Reference 38].
 This article takes a perspective that combines industry and academia, summarizing the year’s representative work based on practical applications.
 Many of these contributions are not strictly covered by papers focused on RAG.
 We believe that RAG is not merely a simple application; rather, it is a complex system centered around search, integrating various data types, foundational components, and a range of large and small models working in synergy.
 Each subproblem has corresponding work, so it is essential to review not only RAG itself but also to maintain a broader perspective.